Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Towards an Optimality Argument

-We show in this subsection how to construct non-trivial prostochastic words.
-In particular, we want to define a limit operator that accounts for the stabilization operation from the Markov Monoid.
+We show in this subsection how to construct non-trivial prostochastic words, and in particular the polynomial prostochastic words.
 To this end, we need to better understand \textit{convergence speeds phenomena}: different limit behaviours can occur, depending on how fast the underlying Markov chains converge.

-We will define two limit operators: an operator $\omega_P$, where $P$ stands for ``polynomial'', and an operator $\omega_{SP}$, where $SP$ stands for ``super-polynomial''.
-First, we analyze the automaton represented in Figure~\ref{fig:counter-example}, which was introduced in~\cite{GO10}.